Ansuel/aqr_prov_table_parser/README.md

 The AQR provision table has a specific format.
 Here's a breakdown of its structure:

 - **Section Start**: Each section always starts with `0x3` followed by a priority ID.
+  The Values after the section header (0x3) are still a bit confusing.

+  Bits 7:5 are used for padding length, always a multiple of 2 and should be multiply by 2.

+  Rest is assumed to be priority or something related but it was notice that Bit 3 ALWAYS result in the value with the last bit set to zero (Example 0xffff -> 0x7fff)
 - **Subsection**: Each section contains a contiguous subsection with a register header and a number of values to write in the format `reg val mask`.
 - **Regs Header**: The regs header is followed by the length of the subsection.